Destined for Big Things

 So Uday engaged with his team to pull together requirements for a PRM technology purchase.

-“It was clear from the start that Snowflake had explosive growth in store and we wanted to leverage modern technology to enable our partners more completely than we had at previous companies.
-So we knew going in that we were going to need a world class platform that would easily scale to support everything we would need over time.”
+We wanted to leverage cutting edge technology to enable our partners more completely than we had at our previous companies.
+So we knew going in that we were going to need a world class platform that would easily scale to support everything we would need over time.

 - Be easy and fast to stand up and implement, without the custom dev projects associated with past partner portal projects they’d been involved with.